colbenkharrl/mattkharrl/content/about/index.md

 showpagemeta = false
 +++

 I am an ordinary and simple guy, and this is my ordinary and simple blog.
 I don't claim to be an expert on anything and mostly just write for myself.
 There is no central theme and no enforced structure for anything here.
-Still, you might find that my thoughts generally gravitate toward a few fundamental pieces of my life:
+Still, you might find that my thoughts generally center around a few focuses:

 - I co-founded a technology startup at the age of 23.
 Thus, I am constantly riding the waves that come with learning to be a technology leader on-the-job.
 - I am a cyclist and race with a local team.
 Training, performance, and health are always on my mind and take up much of my time.